SalimSalimi/VueJsCourse/README.md

 ## Directives
 * *v-on*: It listens to any sort of DOM events, _*can be replaced with @*_
 * *v-bind*: Bind data or methods on HTML attributes (like href) _*we can use :href without v-bind*_
 * *v-once*: It forces an element to be rendered only once.
-Exemple:\
-    if we render a value on h1 element and this value would change after, It will automaticly update to the new value.
+Example: if we render a value on h1 element and this value would change after, It will automaticly update to the new value.
 So, to avoid this, we have to use v-once to take just only the first value.
 * *v-html*: By default, we can not render HTML code directly, we have to use this directive to do it: